 The money would be paid to tribal trust boards, following a precedent set by the lakes settlements of the 1920s.
-The amount was small by modern standards – £3,000 annually for Ngāi Tahu for 30 years (around $230,000 annually in 2011 terms), and £5,000 annually paid permanently to Taranaki and Waikato iwi (around $390,000 in 2011 terms), with £1000 extra per annum for Waikato for 45 years and a £300 payment to Taranaki to compensate for the destruction of property during the invasion of Parihaka in 1881.
-As the decades went by, inflation greatly lowered the value of the payments.
-Some adjustments were made but the original settlements were increasingly seen as forced and unreasonable.
+The amount was small by modern standards – £3,000 annually for Ngāi Tahu for 30 years (around $270,000 annually in 2021 terms), and £5,000 annually paid permanently to Taranaki and Waikato iwi (around $450,000 in 2021 terms), with £1000 ($90,000) extra per annum for Waikato for 45 years and a £300 ($27,000) payment to Taranaki to compensate for the destruction of property during the invasion of Parihaka in 1881.
+As the decades went by, inflation greatly lowered the value of these payments.
+Some adjustments were made, but the original settlements were increasingly seen as forced and unreasonable.
 The point of the compensation had been to right the wrongs of the past, and this had clearly not happened.

 The huge Māori migration to the towns and cities in the decades after the Second World War transformed Māori into a largely urban people.
 Yet Māori reaffirmed their rangatiratanga through both tribal resilience and reorganisation in cities and large towns.
 From the early 1970s a political and cultural flourishing, generally called the Māori renaissance, added Māori voices to those of peoples elsewhere in the world who demanded indigenous rights.

 As the Māori renaissance gained momentum, demands for the Crown to honour the Treaty of Waitangi came from many different groups, including urban-based Māori and their Pākehā supporters.
 The return of tribal land formed a central part of these demands.
 At the same time, due to a faltering economy from the 1970s, Māori were increasingly economically marginalised.
 Restoring an economic base to Māori became an important element in asserting rangatiratanga.